earthobservations/wetterdienst/docs/data/coverage/dwd/observation.rst

 other hand this will also save you a lot of time as the size relates to the processing time your machine will require.

-The table below lists every (useful) parameter on the file server with its combinations of available time resolutions.
+The table below lists every (useful) dataset on the file server with its combinations of available resolutions.
 In general only 1-minute and 10-minute data is offered in the "now" period, although this may change in the future.

-The two parameter strings reflect on how we call a parameter e.g. "PRECIPITATION" and how the DWD calls the parameter e.g. "precipitation".
+The two dataset strings reflect on how we call a dataset e.g. "PRECIPITATION" and how the DWD calls the dataset e.g. "precipitation".

 +-----------------------------------------------------+-----------------------+-----------------------+-----------------------+-----------------------+-----------------------+-----------------------+-----------------------+-----------------------+
 | Dataset \ Granularity                                 | 1_minute              | 5_minutes             | 10_minutes            | hourly                | subdaily              | daily                 | monthly               | annual                |